Skaayth/Skaayth/README.md

 - 🔭 I’m currently working on **Computer Vision with Deeplearning**

-- 🌱 I’m currently learning **OpenCV,Tensorflow,Keras,Scikit-learn**
+- 🌱 I’m currently learning **How to apply state of the art vision algorithms in practice**

-- 👯 I’m looking to collaborate with **Web/App developers specialized in REST API's**
+- 👯 I’m looking to collaborate with **Web/App developers**

 - 👨‍💻 All of my projects are available at [https://github.com/Skaayth](https://github.com/Skaayth)